pytorch/pytorch/docs/source/community/contribution_guide.rst

    tasks or pull requests with your environment details is helpful and appreciated.
--  **CI tests failed, what does it mean?** Maybe you need to merge with master or rebase with latest changes.
+-  **CI tests failed, what does it mean?** Maybe you need to merge with main or rebase with latest changes.
 Pushing your changes should re-trigger CI tests.
 If the tests persist, you'll want to trace through the error messages and resolve the related issues.
 -  **What are the most high risk changes?** Anything that touches build